 https://en.wikipedia.org/wiki/Frankie_Crosetti

-A historic game to say the least ... ‘the day Lou Gehrig didn’t suit it up’!
+Comment: One of baseball’ saddest day … ‘the day Lou Gehrig didn’t suit it up’!
 As for these two famous Yankees?
-Frank Crosetti Mr. Yankee’, signature speaks for itself, Tommy Henrick’s, he is considered one of the great clutch hitter in MLB history as well forcing MLB to declare him a free agent … forty plus years before MLB recognized players rights to free agency.
+Frank Crosetti, Mr. Yankee’, signature speaks for itself.
+Tommy Henrick’s, he is considered one of the great clutch hitter in baseball history as well forcing MLB to declare him a free agent … forty plus years before MLB recognized players rights to free agency.
+WOW!

 Regular Season – #0056 – April 16, 1940